 Over the past decade, Chile’s legislation has undergone significant reformation, with special emphasis on anti-corruption legislation, adjusting it to fit the best international practices.

-Nonetheless the need for a new criminal code has been acknowledged by different governments in recent years.
-The current Criminal Code was enacted in 1875 and, although it has undergone constant modification and has had to be complemented by multiple laws that incorporate new crimes, there is consensus among all actors on the need for a modern criminal code.
-Consequently, since 2013 three drafts of a new criminal code have been worked out by the Ministry of Justice, the latest of which was submitted to the Ministry of Justice in October 2018.
-The commissions in which academics and distinguished practitioners drafted a modern Criminal Code were chaired by Mr Jorge Bofill.
+Furthermore, the need for a new criminal code has been acknowledged by different governments in recent years.
+The current Criminal Code was enacted in 1875 and although it has undergone constant modification and has had to be complemented by multiple laws that incorporate new crimes, there is consensus among all actors on the need for a modern code, that systematises all the efforts carried out through previous years.
+Consequently, since 2013, three drafts of a new criminal code have been worked out by commissions of academics, by request of the Ministry of Justice, in which Bofill Escobar Silva Abogados’ founding partner, Jorge Bofill, fulfilled the role of chairman, the latest of which was submitted to the Ministry of Justice in October 2018 and to Congress in January 2022.

 The Public Prosecutor’s Office is the agency in charge of investigation and prosecution before criminal courts.
 Other special agencies may enforce a range of non-criminal sanctions under different statutes and proceedings.
 In some cases, these special agencies are entrusted not only to investigate, but also to impose sanctions.
 This is the case for the Financial Market Commission, the Internal Revenue Service (the national tax authority), the National Economic Prosecutor (along with the Court for the Defence of Free Competition in antitrust matters), and the Environment Agency and environmental courts.